codeski/codeski.github.io/_posts/2021-04-30-oojs_where_s_that_video.markdown

 ```
 The `fetch()` is an asynchronous function that returns something called a promise object.
 The promise can be pending but will ultimately be resolved or rejected.
 To provide order to the asynchronous fetch() function we use a `.then()`.
 A `.then()` waits for the promise to be resolved or rejected and will return another promise object, so they can be chained.

 In our example, the `fetch()` promise object is a  HTTP response object.
 We `.then()` take that HTTP response object and turn that into a promise object that is a JSON object by using the `.json()` method.
-We `.then()` take the JSON object (data) and turn it into OO JavaScript using our JavaScript classes and constructors, which in my case ends up being Video and Category Objects.
+We `.then()` take the JSON object (data) and turn it into OO JavaScript using our JavaScript classes and constructors, which in my case ends up being video and category objects.

 While I didn’t, one could use a `.catch()` at the very end.
 A `.catch()`  deals with rejected promises objects only and could be used to display an error message.